 - 1. Review any changes in data following the data workshop and any analyses suggested by the data workshop.
 Summarize data as used in each assessment model.
 Provide justification for any deviations from Data Workshop recommendations. - 2.
-Develop population assessment models that are compatible with available data and document input data, model assumptions and configuration, and equations for each model considered. - 3.
-Provide estimates of stock population parameters, if feasible: - Include fishing mortality, abundance, biomass, selectivity, stock-recruitment relationship (if applicable), and other parameters as necessary to describe the population - Include appropriate measures of precision for parameter estimates - 4.
+Develop population assessment models that are compatible with available data and document input data, model assumptions and configuration, and equations for each model considered. - Fully document and describe the impacts (on population parameters and management benchmarks) of any changes to the model structure, methods, application or fitting procedures made between this assessment and the prior assessment (SEDAR 27A). - Provide a continuity model consistent with the prior assessment configuration, if one exists, updated to include the most recent observations.
+Alternative approaches to a strict continuity run that distinguish between model, population, and input data influences on findings, may be considered. - 3.
+Provide estimates of stock population parameters, if feasible: - Include fishing mortality, abundance, biomass, selectivity, stock-recruitment relationship (if applicable), and other parameters as necessary to describe the population - Include appropriate and representative measures of precision for parameter estimates - Compare and contrast population parameters and time series estimated in this assessment with values from the previous (SEDAR 27A) assessment, and comment on the impacts of changes in data, assumptions or assessment methods on estimated population conditions - 4.
 Characterize uncertainty in the assessment and estimated values. - Consider uncertainty in input data, modeling approach, and model configuration - Consider and include other sources as appropriate for this assessment - Provide appropriate measures of model performance, reliability, and 'goodness of fit' - Provide measures of uncertainty for estimated parameters - 5.
 Provide estimates of yield and productivity. - Include yield-per-recruit, spawner-per-recruit, and stock-recruitment models - 6.
-Provide estimates of population benchmarks or management criteria consistent with available data, applicable FMPs, proposed FMPs and Amendments, other ongoing or proposed management programs, and National Standards. - Evaluate existing or proposed management criteria as specified in the management summary - Recommend proxy values when necessary, and provide appropriate justification - 7.
-Incorporate known applicable environmental covariates into the selected model, and provide justification for why any of those covariates cannot be included at the time of the assessment - Consider potential effects from the Deepwater Horizon oil spill, euryhaline movement patterns (by life stage, if available), and influence of tropical cyclones on movement and distribution - 8.
+Provide estimates of population benchmarks or management criteria consistent with available data, applicable FMPs, proposed FMPs and Amendments, other ongoing or proposed management programs, and National Standards.
+Include values for fishing mortality (including assumed discard mortality if appropriate), spawning stock biomass, fishery yield, SPR and recruitment for potential population benchmarks. - Evaluate existing or proposed management criteria as specified in the management summary - Recommend proxy values when necessary, and provide appropriate justification

+- Compare and contrast reference values estimated in this assessment with values from the previous (SEDAR 27A) assessment, and comment on the impacts of changes in data, assumptions or assessment methods on reference point differences. - 7.
+Incorporate known applicable environmental covariates into the selected model, and provide justification for why any of those covariates cannot be included at the time of the assessment - 8.
 Provide declarations of stock status relative to management benchmarks or alternative data poor approaches if necessary. - 9.
-Provide uncertainty distributions of proposed reference points and stock status metrics that provides the values indicated in the management specifications.
-Include probability density functions for biological reference point estimates and population metrics (e.g., biomass and exploitation) used to evaluate stock status. - 10.
-Project future stock conditions (biomass, abundance, and exploitation; including probability density functions) and develop rebuilding schedules if warranted; include estimated generation time.
-Develop stock projections for the following circumstances, in accordance with the guidance on management needs provided in the management history: - A) If stock is overfished:
+Provide uncertainty distributions of proposed reference points, stock status, and yield. - Provide the probability of overfishing at various harvest or exploitation levels. - Provide a probability density function for biological reference point estimates. - If the stock is overfished, provide the probability of rebuilding within mandated time periods as described in the management summary or applicable federal regulations. - 10.
+Project future stock conditions (biomass, abundance, and exploitation) and develop rebuilding schedules if warranted; include estimated generation time.
+Stock projections shall be developed in accordance with the following: - A) If stock is overfished:

-F=0, $F{Current}$, $F=F{MSY}$, F at 75% of F{MSY}
+F=0, $F{\text{Current}}$ , F=FMSY, F at 75% of FMSY